shiftynick/google-takeout-photos-tools/README.md

 Notes:
 - Upload destination path is `<prefix>/<album>/<relative_path>` for album uploads, or `<prefix>/<archive_path>` for pattern/search uploads.
 - Only Azure is supported today, but the design allows additional providers in the future.
+ - Thumbnails are saved next to originals with `thumb-` prefix; for album uploads, thumbnails are placed under the album folder.

 ## Examples